This post was updated on July 18, 2022.

 The medical industry is a big employer in Sarasota, as are grocery stores and law enforcement agencies.
 Tropicana, known for fresh orange juice (this is the Sunshine State, after all), still operates in Bradenton, where it was founded in 1947 by an Italian immigrant who arrived in America with $25 in his pocket.

-The top seven Sarasota employers are:
+The top six Sarasota employers include:

 - Sarasota County Schools